davidmattice/Usefull_Documentation/terraform/README.md

 # Terraform setup

-Setting up terraform and using it in a home lab
+Setting up terraform on a Management device and using it in a home lab

 ## Terraform Installation